mkthewlis/hotel-eko/testing.md

 ### Manual tests

+#### Features consistent throughout the project
+- The spinner overlay works on each template and covers the entire screen except the menu bar.
+It does not interfere with credit cards that require additional authentication.
+- The return to top arrow scrolls smoothly to the top of the page regardless of which screensize the user has.
+- Users who have not signed in are unable to access pages for authenticated users, and manually changing the url does not lead to any internal pages.
+- Typing in the wrong url leads to a 'Page not found' error, where a user is met with a message explaining what has happened, the hotel email address for contact and a button to return to the Home page.
+- Internal server errors lead to the 500.html message with a button to return home.

 #### Menu bar
 - *Logo* - clicking on the logo takes a user back to the home page.
 - *Home* - as above, clicking on this link returns the user to the home page.